Retrial Motion Hearings 2014-15

 Over the three-day hearing before Judge Carol S. Ball, attorney Rosemary Scapicchio and Suffolk County Chief of Homicide Edmond Zabin interrogated Ellis's trial lawyers, Norman Zalkind and David Duncan; Sgt.
 Det.
 Daniel Keeler, who was a member of the Boston Police investigative team; and retired District Court Judge Phyllis Broker, who was the chief prosecutor during Ellis’s three trials, the first two of which resulted in hung juries.
 Ellis was 19 at the time of the crime and has served 21 years of his sentence of life without parole.
 He continues to maintain his innocence.

 Ellis's trial lawyers, Zalkind and Duncan, each testified they received no information from prosecutors about third-party suspects.
 Having now reviewed the tips, they characterized them as “spectacular” and “sensational” and said they “absolutely” would have followed them up by filing for further discovery and sending out an investigator.
-“This [case] was a cause celebre,” Zalkind said, recalling the high tensions in the city around Mulligan’s murder, and of Foley’s information he observed, “This would have been huge publicity: One cop killing another?”
+“This [case] was a cause celebre,” Zalkind said, recalling the high tensions in the city around Mulligan’s murder.
+Of Foley’s information he observed, “This would have been huge publicity: One cop killing another?”

 The Commonwealth maintains that all tips in question were turned over to defense counsel.
 Broker testified by video that, although she had no memory of delivering specific documents while she was chief prosecutor, her handwritten circle around the Foley report number, in particular, indicated she’d done so, in accordance with her unwavering policy of, "When in doubt, give it out."